 We create safe spaces and follow guidelines around temperature taking, mask wearing, cleaning, glove wearing, hand sanitizing, and often use our best defense – good old-fashioned hand soap.

-- Families and close friends can contact the Life Consultant to schedule visits during evenings and weekends – please plan to schedule a few days in advance.
+- Families can contact the Life Consultant to schedule 1-hour visits during evenings and weekends – please plan to schedule a few days in advance.

-- One person at a time will welcome visitors to their home.
+- One family at a time will visit a home.

-- All parties will verify health status before the visit, sanitize hands at the start of the visit, and wear masks during the visit.
+- All parties will verify health status, sanitize hands, and wear masks during the visit.

 We are working with individuals to arrange priority trips for services in the community like doctors appointments, essential banking, and returning to community jobs.